Countdown to Indy: Breaking down the field of 33 on Carb Day

 Carb Day provides the last chance for teams to practice at the Indianapolis Motor Speedway.
 Other events include the Pit Stop Challenge and the Miller Lite Carb Day Concert.

 The events set the stage for today’s episode of Countdown to Indy.
-Chris Widlic and Dave Griffiths will break down the field of 33.
+Chris Widlic and Dave Griffiths broke down the field of 33.

-Our Alexa Ross will talk to driver Santino Ferrucci, who will start 15th in this year’s race.
+Our Alexa Ross talked to driver Santino Ferrucci, who will start 15th in this year’s race.